 The twin’s family, which was thought to be a model family for society or what seemed like it was so hypocritical in many ways.
 They hid secrets to protect themselves and their reputation, causing their children grief.

 There were other themes to the drama itself.
 It captured the realism of high school life and how the students were going through harsh times.
 They were tempted by a lot of things, which could lead them into a trap they could not escape from.
 It was really dark because it contained the theme of suicide and other tragic incidents that these students were going through regardless of the problems.
 Not to mention betrayal.

 The two songs Angela sang for the drama played a big part in the story also.
-It outlined the carefree life of a teenage student and also was quite inspirational and hopeful for others, especially the ending theme “Ying Xing De Chi Pang” (Invisible Wings).
-It also brought out the feeling of growing up and experiencing the many experiences–whether good or bad.
+It outlined the carefree life of a teenage student and also was quite inspirational and hopeful for others, especially the ending theme “Invisible Wings” (隱形的翅膀).
+It also brought out the feeling of growing up and going through the many experiences–whether good or bad.

 This was actually one of the best dramas I ever watched and thought that it was right to leave it at that length and not compromise the story-line by doing those extensions of episodes like some dramas nowadays would do.
 What was good was that they knew when to stop.
 I also liked how the scenes were being shot with such a dark theme.
 They fed us the clues and some bits of the story at the beginning.
 Then revealed everything at the very end with Yi Zhen finally discovering Yi Jing’s diary.
 The story was told from Yi Jing’s perspective, which was quite interesting.
 It was like leading us viewers into Yi Jing’s world and how her thoughts were toward her family and society as a whole.
 Something else worth mentioning was that they did not go astray from the main purpose.
 There were side stories, but each fitted into the overall theme perfectly.
 That was what made it a true and successful mystery drama (at least to me).